Beaver Valley Foot Clinic

 Heal pain problems, in some cases, can be resolved through traditional conservative therapies like orthotics, exercise, ice, physical therapy, cortisone injections, or anti-inflammatory medications.
 However, sometimes heel pain can’t be resolved through these remedies.

-How is plantar fasciitis prevented and treated in Pittsburgh?
+How is heel pain treated in Runners?

 Extracorporeal Shockwave Therapy for Plantar Fasciitis